-- (a) Any interested person may petition an agency for a declaratory order that a rule, guidance document, or order issued by the agency applies or does not apply to the petitioner. - (b) Each agency shall adopt rules prescribing the form of a petition for purposes of subsection (a) and the procedure for its submission, consideration, and prompt disposition.
-The provisions of this [act] for formal, informal, or other applicable hearing procedure do not apply to an agency proceeding for a declaratory order, except to the extent provided in this [article] or to the extent the agency so provides by rule or order. - (c) Not later than 60 days after receipt of a petition pursuant to subsection (a), an agency shall decline to issue a declaratory order, issue the requested declaratory order, or schedule the matter for hearing.
+- (a) Any interested person may petition an agency for a declaratory order that states whether or in what manner a rule, guidance document, or order issued by the agency applies or does not apply to the petitioner. - (b) Each agency shall adopt rules prescribing the form of a petition for purposes of subsection (a) and the procedure for its submission, consideration, and prompt disposition.
+The provisions of this [act] for formal, informal, or other applicable hearing procedure do not apply to an agency proceeding for a declaratory order, except to the extent provided in this [article] or to the extent the agency so provides by rule or order. - (c) Not later than 60 days after receipt of a petition pursuant to subsection (a), an agency shall decline to issue a declaratory order, issue the requested declaratory order, or schedule the matter for hearing. - (d) If an agency declines to consider a petition submitted under subsection (a), it shall promptly notify in a record the petitioner of its decision and include a brief statement of the reasons for declining.
+An agency decision to decline to issue a declaratory order is judicially reviewable in court for abuse of discretion.